Bright Debris Disk Candidates Observed with AKARI/Far-Infrared Surveyor (FIS): The Method and the Sample

 \subsection{Matches between \hip\ catalog and AKARIBSC}

 The primary star catalog used in this work is the \hip\ catalog, which contains over 110,000 stars with precise photometry as well as astrometry of unprecedented accuracy for the nearby stars \citep{bes00}.
-In Fig. \ref{mvbv}, we compile a Hertzsprung-Russell (H-R) diagram for all the cataloged stars by extracting the colors (\bv) and parallaxes from \hip\ database.
-The main sequence (MS) stars are selected using the criterion $M_{V} \geqslant 6.0(\bv)-2.0$ \citep{rhe07}.
+In Figure \ref{mvbv}, we show a Hertzsprung-Russell (H-R) diagram for all the cataloged stars by extracting the colors (\bv) and parallaxes from \hip\ database.
+The MS stars are selected according to the criterion $M_{V} \geqslant 6.0(\bv)-2.0$ \citep{rhe07}.
 This results in a catalog of 67,186 \hip\ MS stars.

 We then cross-correlate the catalog with the AKARIBSC to identify the \hip\ MS stars detected in the \fis\ bands.
 Since the AKARIBSC has much worse position precision than the \hip\ catalog, we determine the matching radius based on the performance of \akari\ only.
-In high density areas, false positive matches are very severe, while in low density region, false match is not an issue even with a larger matching radius.
-In order to identify as many reliable matches as possible, we choose the matching radius adaptively according to the local surface density of star field.
-The radius is so chosen that the reliability of the matched source is at a statistic confident level better than 90\%.
-The bottom panel of Fig. \ref{density} presents the selected matching radius in areas with different densities.
-The cross-correlation results in 136 matching pairs with $>90$\% statistic confidence and the corresponding numbers in different density areas are shown in the middle panel of Fig. \ref{density}.
-The upper panel shows the \hip\ MS stars numbers with corresponding density areas.
+The spatial distribution of \fis\ sources is very inhomogeneous on the sky, so a uniform matching radius is not an ideal choice.
+To show this, we write the false detection rate for a sub-sample of stars on the sky with the background surface density $n$ of IR sources as follows,